 But we all are adapting in this tricky time.

-And transparent visors in front of our face.
+And transparent visors in front of our faces.

-But the long and the short of it seems pretty clear
+But the long and the short of it seem pretty clear

 Visit David’s website here